 3 tablespoon of water (to seal the lumpia/spring roll wrapper)

 1. Slowly peel off each sheet of the lumpia wrappers/spring roll wrappers.

-2. Mix the carrots, turnip/singkamas, ground pork, salt, pepper, oyster sauce, sesame oil, and onions in a mixing bowl.
+2. Grate the carrots and turnip/singkamas, then mix it with the ground pork, salt, pepper, oyster sauce, sesame oil, and onions in a mixing bowl.

 3. Scoop 1 tablespoon of the mixed filling and place it at the center bottom part of the wrapper.
 Flip the sides going inwards, then flip the bottom part.

-4. Then slowly and tightly roll it going upwards, then seal the edge with the water and continue to role until the entire roll is completely sealed.
+4. Then slowly and tightly roll it going upwards, then seal the edge with the water and continue to role until the entire lumpia is completely sealed.

 7. Once dry or when the oil has completely dripped out, serve it on a plate with wax paper or kitchen paper.